 Animal Health Australia (AHA) participates in advisory and standards committees for Australia’s National Livestock Identification program for the Australian pig industry.

-NLIS (Pork) refers to the Australia’s Pork Supply Chain Integrity System, in which traceability is a key feature of the system.
+NLIS (Pigs) refers to the Australia’s Pork Supply Chain Integrity System, in which traceability is a key feature of the system.
 It is managed by Australian Pork Limited.

 The pork industry system integrates programs and systems developed by industry supply chain members and governments, and comprises four components: